ehmpathy/domain-objects/readme.md

 }
 class RocketShip extends DomainEntity<RocketShip> implements RocketShip {
   /**
-   * in domain modeling, entities are not uniquely identifiable by all of their properties like value objects are.
+   * an entity is uniquely identifiable by some subset of their properties *
-   *
-   * due to this, in order to use the `getUniqueIdentifier` and `serialize` methods on domain entities,
+   * in order to use the `getUniqueIdentifier` and `serialize` methods on domain entities,
    * we must define the properties that the entity is uniquely identifiable by.
    */
-  public static unique = ['serialNumber']; // note: if the entity is not uniquely identifiable by any natural keys, its `uuid` or `id` is a good option; but if you are lucky to have a natural key for the entity, definitely use it
+  public static unique = ['serialNumber'];
 }

 // use it